-The FSUG generally agrees with the proposed guidelines, but has some comments, proposals and remarks which could contribute to a better form and substance of those guidelines - please see our reply to Question 2.
+BEUC generally agrees with the proposed guidelines, but has some comments, proposals and remarks which could contribute to a better form and substance of those guidelines.
+Please see our answer to Question 2.

 Question 2: Are there any additional requirements that you would suggest adding to the Guidelines?
 If so, outline the reason(s) for each proposed additional requirement.